jestjs/jest/website/versioned_docs/version-24.8/TutorialReact.md

 ### Setup with Create React App

-If you are just getting started with React, we recommend using [Create React App](https://github.com/facebookincubator/create-react-app).
+If you are new to React, we recommend using [Create React App](https://github.com/facebookincubator/create-react-app).
 It is ready to use and [ships with Jest](https://facebook.github.io/create-react-app/docs/running-tests#docsNav)!
 You will only need to add `react-test-renderer` for rendering snapshots.

 Run